PunishXIV/Splatoon/meta/front.md

 ## Information for Chinese players
 Ottercorp's version currently blocks Splatoon and many other plugins from being loaded.

 Just use Atmo's version of Xivlauncher instead: https://github.com/AtmoOmen/FFXIVQuickLauncher
-Note: ONLY for CN players!
-Do not use it if you are playing on Japanese, North American, European or Oceanian data centers.